Lost Boys Studios

 Thanks to our long history as leaders in visual effects production, our active industry participation, and our track record of producing the top fresh talent the Lost Boys brand is well known worldwide within the visual effects industry.
 Our reputation opens doors and builds connections.
 Through our networks, the VFX Industry will take an active role in your career development.
 We often have recruiters contacting us to ask when the next class is graduating and if we have any alumni available for work.
 Studios will often hire several Lost Boys at once, as employers know our student work together well as a team and have the knowledge to succeed.
 Lost Boys is selective in applicants and intentionally creates smaller class sizes in order to facilitate strong inter-peer bonds and collaborative work habits.
 We develop strong personal relationships that last far beyond graduation.
 All our graduates make us proud and we care about each and every one of them.
 It is important to us that all our students succeed.

 Our Founder, Mark Bénard has held the title, Education & Technology Chair and Ria Bénard the Secretary for the Visual Effects Society – Vancouver Section Board.
 Through the Visual Effects Society they have hosted many industry events at our Studio, including VES Artist Spotlights, Houdini User Groups, VES Board Meetings, and Workshops.
 Mark and Ria also arrange industry events such as the annual Visual Effects, Animation & Game Development Career Fair and VES Celebration of Animation & Visual Effects(CAVE).
 They additionally serve on the Screen Based Media – Education Advisory Committee to help advise the provincial government on matters relating to the healthy sustained growth of our sector.
 Lost Boys is proud to host and maintain VFXVancouver.com, Vancouver’s primary job board for the visual effects and animation sector.
 Ganz Ramalingam, our Compositing Program Lead, operates and maintains lostboys-vfx.com, an online knowledge repository for all things visual effects and animation.
-Andrew Lowell, our FX TD Program Lead, teaches workshops, gives artist talks for the Houdini user group and VES.
-He has also taught for FXPHD to help spread his knowledge and connections.
+Patrick Schuler, our FX TD Program Lead, teaches workshops, gives artist talks for the Houdini user group.
 We look forward to exposing the students to more industry events allowing them to meet professionals and make industry connections as well as strengthen our own.

 We have two decades of experience actively participating in the development of our industry.
 We listen to the current needs.
 We anticipate the future demands.
 The outcome has been the creation of the worlds top craft programs to give you your best shot at achieving your dreams of working in feature film visual effects.
 Our Program Advisory Committee’s (PAC) for our programs, include some of the top minds in their area of expertise and are met with regularly to help design and shape the curriculum to keep our programs current with industry needs.
 Our Alumni are also another valuable resource.
 We are proud of our alumni and stay closely connected to them, resulting in valuable ongoing ties to industry and feedback to help us evolve the program.
 They have recently begun a monthly Lost Boys Meet-up held at our school to present cutting edge techniques and tools which is open to all alumni and active students.